UDST/urbanaccess/docs/source/data_loaders.rst

 Load raw GTFS data (from multiple feeds) into a UrbanAccess transit data object and run data through the validation and formatting sequence.

-GTFS feeds are assumed to either be a single feed designated by the feed folder or multiple feeds desginated as the root folder that holds all individual feed folders.
+GTFS feeds are assumed to either be a single feed designated by the feed folder or multiple feeds designated as the root folder that holds all individual feed folders.

 .. autofunction:: urbanaccess.gtfs.load.gtfsfeed_to_df